ahmedfgad/GeneticAlgorithmPython/docs/source/torchga.md

 # `pygad.torchga` Module

-This section of the PyGAD's library documentation discusses the **pygad.torchga** module.
+This section of the documentation discusses the **pygad.torchga** module.

 The `pygad.torchga` module has a helper class and 2 functions to train PyTorch models using the genetic algorithm (PyGAD).